-The adoption of an unsound policy may result in a challenge to its lawfulness and the possibility of poor licensing decisions being taken and could cause difficulty to businesses, residents and responsible authorities and could adversely affect the Council's reputation b) Summarise the impact of your proposal on groups with protected characteristics c) Summarise any potential negative impact(s) identified and mitigating actions None protected chara information, con what impact (if impact ed to undertake a detailed analysis of the impact of your proposals on groups with acteristics.
-You should refer to borough profile data, equalities data, service user insultation responses and any other relevant data/evidence to help you assess and explain any) your proposal(s) will have on each group.
-Where there are gaps in data, you should boxes below and what action (if any), you will take to address this in the future. impact y with pro- relevant proposa our proposatected chara box to indi I will have a ence tell you al may have acteristics? cate whethe I positive impajor), or no in on groups Click the r your pact, Protected characteristic For each protected characteristic, explain in detail what the evidence is suggesting and the impact of your proposal (if any).
-Click the appropriate box on the right to indicate the outcome of your analysis.
-Negative impact Positive impact Minor Major No impact Age Harrow has a resident population of 251,1601.
-It has an above average working age population aged 16-64 of just under 63% (158,000) and a growing younger population aged 0-15, which is higher than the London average, suggesting that the borough is a popular destination for families2.
-The policy will: Ensure that the decision making process is transparent and fair $\boxtimes$ Have a positive effect on the protection of children as one of the licensing objectives is protection against harm and exploitation of children Disability ONS data for 2016-2018 shows that 19,208, (12.2%) of Harrow's working age population have a disability.
-There is a strong correlation between disability, in particular the extent of the disability, and economic inactivity. $\boxtimes$
+- Early intervention education, communication and engagement - Prevent reoccurrence -Holistic action plans for hotspot areas - Targeted enforcement Intelligence lead appropriate enforcement action b) Summarise the impact of your proposal on groups with protected characteristics c) Summarise any potential negative impact(s) identified and mitigating actions None protected chara information, cor what impact (if state this in the ed to undertake a detailed analysis of the impact of your proposals on groups with acteristics.
+You should refer to borough profile data , equalities data , service user insultation responses and any other relevant data/evidence to help you assess and explain any) your proposal(s) will have on each group.
+Where there are gaps in data, you should boxes below and what action (if any), you will take to address this in the future. impact y with pro relevant proposa /our propos tected char box to ind I will have a e (minor, ma lence tell yo al may have acteristics? icate whethe a positive im ajor), or no i e on groups Click the er your pact, Protected characteristic acteristic the impact of your proposal (if any).
+Click the appropriate box on the right to indicate the gative pact , T outcome of your analysis.
+Positive impact Positive impact Major No impact Age Harrow has a resident population of 251,1601.
+It has an above average working age population aged 16-64 of just under 63% (158,000) and a growing younger population aged 0-15, which is higher than the London average, suggesting that the borough is a popular destination for families2 The proposal will: Ensure that the streets are clear and clean for persons of all ages by encouraging residents not to fly tip and taking swift enforcement action against those who do.
+Currently the majority of FPNS for littering are for the dropping of cigarette butts which means these is likely to be over 18s.
+We cannot break down out FPN data by offence type but overall we know that the following age groups are served the largest percentage of FPNS 20-29 20.93% 30-39 25.35%